MicrosoftDocs/SupportArticles-docs/support/sales-copilot/tsg-mailbox-errors.md

     > [!NOTE]
     > Deleting an error resets the mailbox state.
 The error might reappear during the next synchronization if the underlying issue is not resolved.

-5. Resolve and clear errors to restore the save to CRM functionality in Sales Copilot.
+5. Resolve and clear errors to restore the save to CRM functionality in Copilot for Sales.

 ## Is your issue still not resolved?

-Visit the [Sales Copilot - Microsoft Community Hub](https://techcommunity.microsoft.com/t5/viva-sales/bd-p/VivaSales) to engage with our experts.
+Visit the [Copilot for Sales - Microsoft Community Hub](https://techcommunity.microsoft.com/t5/viva-sales/bd-p/VivaSales) to engage with our experts.